canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 ---
 id: egmde
-summary: Learn to create a Wayland Desktop Environment using Mir
+summary: Learn how to create a Wayland Desktop Environment using Mir
 categories: desktop
 tags: tutorial, mir
 difficulty: 3